keycloak/keycloak-quickstarts/jakarta/jaxrs-resource-server/README.md

 In order to deploy the example application, you need a Wildfly Server up and running.
 For more details, see the Wildfly documentation about how to [install the server](https://docs.wildfly.org/).

 Make sure the server is accessible from `localhost` and listening on port `8080`.

+> You no longer need the Keycloak OIDC Client Adapter anymore as `elytron-oidc-client` subsystem  has been added to Wildfly 25

 Build and Deploy the Quickstart
 -------------------------------